I had my resume and portfolio at place, and that helped me to get some job interviews, eventually.

 That was another point I missed, that was my mistake.
 I was annoyed by the question, yet it’s perfectly understandable.
 The person on that side couldn’t have knowledge of me.
 I used to some popularity, but not here.
 Nobody knows me here, and my name doesn’t speak for itself.

-Sometimes, I had that impression that English skills matter more than any other skill.
+Sometimes, I have that impression that English skills matter more than any other skill.
 Well, in that department I’m your champion, sir.

 What I said?